DNA64/DOSBoxES/README.md

 - Number of "Games Available" is currently not accurate.
 We plan to address this in a future update, but there is a manual fix and a guide will be published shortly with details.
 - Filenames containing spaces create duplicate entries in the games list.
 - Filenames containing spaces are listed with the spaces removed.
 Spaces should be replaced with under_scores.
-- Filanames with too many characters will not launch.
-There is a limit of 8 Characters + the extentsion.
+- Filenames with too many characters will not launch.
+There is a limit of 8 Characters + the extension.

   Example: PLAY GAME.EXE - *Working! (*Spaces do not count as they are currently removed)
   Example: Teenage Mutant Ninja Turtles.EXE - Not working!
-  It is recomended that if your files do contain spaces, to remove them or replace them with a hyphen "-", or an underscore "_".
+  It is recommended that if your files do contain spaces, to remove them or replace them with a hyphen "-", or an underscore "_".

 Found an issue not listed here?
 [Click Here](https://github.com/DNA64/DOSBoxES/issues) and fill out a report.